 There may be occasions where the DAP development approval which was granted will need to be amended in some way.
 For instance, following approval of a DAP application, an application may be made to the DAP seeking to:

-- Amend an aspect of the development, in a manner which does not substantially alter the development that was approved; or
+- amend an aspect of the development, in a manner which does not substantially alter the development that was approved

 For applications to amend or cancel an application, written justification must be provided outlining the reasons for the request in addition to normal information requirements.

 All DAP applications are lodged with the relevant local authority.
 See below for forms and checklists relating to DAP applications.